 Durham University, Department of History

-Assistant Professor in Modern British History
+Assistant Professor in the History of Science and/or Technology

 |Institution Type:||College / University|

 Job Title: Assistant Professor in the History of Science and/or Technology (HIST19-55)

 Working Arrangements: The role is full time but we will consider requests for flexible working arrangements including potential job shares

 Start Date: Successful candidates will ideally be in post by 1 October 2019